 What could be better than bottle blenders if you want uniqueness in a portable shape?
 Yep, as the name says it all, these blenders look like bottles and you can carry them anywhere you want.
 They use blender balls, which is a better alternative than a blade.
 These type are also considered as personal blender.

 The blender ball is spherical in shape and they’re made of metal wires.
 These wires help you mix all the contents in the blender if you shake it right.

 You want to have a look at the features of a bottle blender?
 Here they are.

 - Portable Blenders: Being portable is probably the biggest charm the blenders come with.
 You can carry them around easily.
 Besides, since they easily fit inside a small bag, you won’t be experiencing any drag any time soon.
 The fact that each blender comes with a tightly sealed lid, is a plus.

 - Easy To Use: When it comes to being convenient, these blenders are hands down, the perfect catalysts.
 Just make sure you shake the contents in it while the lid is sealed, and Voila!
 If you’re someone who goes out a lot, I don’t think you have much of a choice than to go for bottle blenders.

 Bottle blenders, even though desired by everyone, is used mostly by gym enthusiasts.
 It’s your perfect go-to thing if making protein shakes is your prime concern.
 However, if you think you want to carry a blender with you every time you go for a walk, no one’s stopping you from getting your hands on one.

 3 Different Types of Blenders According to Jar

-So, I talked about different blenders according to their shapes and some major variations.
-To make it easy for you, I’ve categorized blenders according to the jar types as well.
+So, I talked about variety of blenders according to their shapes and some major variations.
+To make it easy for you, I've categorized blenders according to the type of jars as well.